vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/vm-apps/index.md

     If a catalog item has a custom form and/or an icon, they are exported in subdirectories of the `catalog-items` directory of the project.

 !!! note
     Use the value of the `<vrang.vro.integration>` element in the Maven profile to specify the integration endpoint that you want to use for Orchestrator resources in the project (such as workflows exposed as catalog items).
-If the property is missing, the default name `embedded-VRO` is used.
+If the property is missing, {{ general.bta_name }} uses the default name `embedded-VRO`.

 #### Additional Parameters

-In the Maven command, you can pass additional parameters as flags with the `-D` option to override profile properties, such as `mvn vra-ng:pull -P{{ archetype.customer_project.maven_profile_name}} -Dbp.ignore.versions=true`, where the value of the `bp.ignore.versions` parameter ignores blueprint versioning (for details, see the *Version Management* section in [Blueprints](Blueprints.md#version-management)).
+In the Maven command, you can pass additional parameters as flags with the `-D` option to override profile properties, such as `mvn {{ page.meta.vars.maven.goal }}:pull -P{{ archetype.customer_project.maven_profile_name}} -Dbp.ignore.versions=true`, where the value of the `bp.ignore.versions` parameter ignores blueprint versioning (for details, see the *Version Management* section in [Blueprints](Blueprints.md#version-management)).
 This option defaults to `false` but when dealing with blueprint development, you can set this option to `true` to avoid unnecessary blueprint versions.

 <!-- Push Content Section -->
 {% include-markdown "../../../../assets/docs/mvn/push-content.md" %}